 Intermed International, Inc. / DBA Dooley Intermed International is a non-profit, non-governmental, non-sectarian, non-political, private voluntary organization receiving its financial support from private contributions.
-The purpose of the organization is to provide medical assistance to refugees, children, and villagers in the less privileged parts of the world with emphasis on self-help projects in the areas of preventive medicine, public health, family planning and health worker training.
-Dooley Intermed presently supports medical aid projects in three countries: Nicaragua, Nepal and India.
+The purpose of the organization is to provide medical assistance to refugees, children, and villagers in the less privileged parts of the world with emphasis on self-help projects in the areas of preventive medicine, public health, and health worker training.

 The need for this type of training is immense, with many similar groups of volunteer healthcare workers seeking similar training.
 It costs about $6,500 USD to conduct a training class.
 Please let us know if you would like to sponsor a class, empower these remarkable female healthcare workers, and help bring ongoing medical care to remote villages in one of the world’s most impoverished countries.

-Working with our Nepal based partners, we recently initiated construction of a brand new 3-story full-service Eye Hospital in Dhalkebar Nepal, near the border of India.
+Working with our Nepal based partners, in 2018 initiated construction of a brand new 3-story full-service Eye Hospital in Dhalkebar Nepal, near the border of India.
 This is an area of great need with a very large disadvantaged population.

-The new Hospital will provide care to an estimated one hundred thousand patients per year from multiple districts in Nepal and nearby bordering districts of India.
+The new Hospital now provides care to an estimated one hundred thousand patients per year from multiple districts in Nepal and nearby bordering districts of India.
 Our goal with this new Eye Hospital is to profoundly improve the quality of life of thousands who are suffering from blindness or visual impairment.
 By preventing blindness and restoring sight we also dramatically help reduce poverty.

 Operation Restore Sight team members, working closely with Dooley Intermed International organized an expedition focused on providing urgently needed ophthalmic care to villagers in an extremely remote and impoverished region near Rara Lake in the Mugu District, known for being the most remote region in Nepal, and among the least developed.
 The Operation Restore Sight surgical team members traveled by bush plane to a small airstrip at 9,000’ then by 4WD and by foot the team along a mountain trail to Gumghadi Village for the multi-day “eye camp” providing comprehensive eye examinations, refractions, eye glasses, medical care and sight-restoring surgeries.